-During the 2017 financial year the board took a decision to suspend Mr. TJ Ramulondi.
-During December 2016 Mr. MM Matsimela was appointed as the Acting Chief Financial Officer.

-During January 2019 Mr. MM Matsimela was appointed as the Chief Financial Officer.
+During the 2017 financial year the board decided to suspend the then Chief Financial Officer, Mr. TJ Ramulondi.
+Mr. MM Matsimela was appointed as the Acting Chief Financial Officer and was subsequently appointed as the permanent Chief Financial Officer during January 2019.